PopovMP/cinonim/README.md

-# Peperoni - C like language targeting WAT
+# Peperoni - C like language targeting WebAssembly

-**Peperoni** aims to be directly transpiled to WAT.
+**Peperoni** aims to be directly transpiled to WebAssembly.

 ## Data types
   * **int**    -> **i32**